Discover Resources for Daily Living

 Aphasia Home Café – Socialising while Staying at Home

-The Aphasia Café is an initiative of UCC Clinical Therapies Society to support people living with language difficulties following a stroke or other brain injury.
+The Aphasia Café is an initiative of Dr Helen Kelly and her Speech and Language Therapy students (UCC Clinical Therapies Society) to support people living with language difficulties following a stroke or other brain injury.
 Unfortunately, current nationwide restrictions on gathering and socialising had seen the group have to pause their usual meetings.
 The good news is that they are now launching Ireland’s first Aphasia Home Café where people with aphasia in Ireland can sip their favourite cuppa while chatting with each other and us online.

 The online café will run every two weeks from the beginning of May and will continue in the short term while we are having to socially distance.
 It may continue online if it is welcomed by people with communication difficulties or we may move back to the face-to-face contact when able, or in fact, we may keep both going depending on the needs of the group